Warner Surname Meaning, History & Origin

-Warner Surname Genealogy
+Warner Surname Meaning

-surname Warner derived from the German personal name Warnier, comprised of the elements warin, meaning “guard,” and hari, meaning “soldier” or “army.”
+The surname Warner derived from the German personal name Warnier, comprised of the elements warin, meaning “guard,” and hari, meaning “soldier” or “army.”
 The main surname to emerge was Werner.

 Meanwhile the Warnier name was brought to England by the Normans after the Conquest.
 A Robert Warnier was recorded in the Dorset pipe rolls of 1196.
 In time Warnier became Warner.

 The surname Warner here would designate someone who lived near a game park or was employed in one.

 - Sir Thomas Warner of Dorset The slave past.

 - The Warner Family